 In the session, "The Controversy Over Delegated Authority", Alan Leadbeater,8 Assistant to the Vice-Chairman, Canadian Radio-Television and Telecommunications Commission, stated that acceptability is one problem associated with administrative decision-making and one of the main reasons that acceptability is a problem is the phenomenon of goal substitution.
 The official, formal goals of an organization are frequently not the ones it actively pursues.
 Goal substitution results because the tendency of organizations is to attempt to minimize strains and maximize rewards and that dynamic generates goals of its own.
 "For example", he stated, "efficiency often becomes the goal which an organization is actively pursuing."
-He went on to point out that efforts to reduce outside criticism might also result in goal substitution.
-The second problem associated with administrative decision-making, according to Mr. Leadbeater, is that of quality.
+He went on to point out that efforts to reduce outside criticism might also result in The second problem associated with administrative goal substitution. decision-making, according to Mr. Leadbeater, is that of quality.
 Decisions of quality, he argued, are not achieved simply by observing the procedural requirements of the adversarial, adjudicative method.
 "While fairness is not a foil to quality decisions," he said, "it can come into conflict with quality when it is assumed to be best served by observing the procedural requirements of the adversarial, adjudicative method".

 During the discussion period, one member of the audience stated that what is most disturbing about discretion is how often administrators fail to reveal or provide the reasons for their decisions.
 "The use of formula words that have survived judicial review does not lead to the growing evolution of norms in any institution", stated the delegate.
-Another member of the audience pointed out that whenever there is a review process, decision-makers will try to structure their decisions in such a way as to avoid being overturned and to the review body.
+Another member of the audience pointed out that whenever there is a review process, decision-makers will try to structure their decisions in such a way as to avoid being overturned and that may mean couching the decision in words known or thought to be acceptable to the review body.